Microsoft CEO says unfair practices by Google led to its dominance as a search engine

 Nadella, who was working at Microsoft during the late 1990s antitrust showdown with the Justice Department, succeeded Ballmer as CEO in 2014.
 During his tenure, he has steered to Microsoft huge gains in personal and cloud computing that have boosted the company’s stock price by nearly nine -fold since he took over while creating more than $2 trillion in shareholder wealth.

-Despite all that success, he hasn’t been able to make any significant inroads in search against Google, with Bing still a distant second in the market.California’s new mental health court rolls out to high expectations and uncertainty
+Despite all that success, he hasn’t been able to make any significant inroads in search against Google, with Bing still a distant second in the market.Associated Press writer Michael Liedtke in San Ramon, California, contributed to the report.

-An alternative mental health court program designed to fast-track people with untreated schizophrenia into housing and medical care is starting in San Francisco and six other California countiesCalifornia governor names Laphonza Butler, former Kamala Harris adviser, to Feinstein Senate seat

-California Gov. Gavin Newsom has named Democratic strategist and Kamala Harris 2020 presidential campaign adviser Laphonza Butler to fill the U.S. Senate seat made vacant by Sen. Dianne Feinstein’s deathCalifornia Gov. Newsom’s office says he’ll name Laphonza Butler, former Kamala Harris adviser, to Feinstein Senate seatGaetz says he will seek to oust McCarthy as speaker this week.
-‘Bring it on,’ McCarthy says